 Errm, which one is which you ask?
 Well, that’s the point!
 Mathematically and algorithmically speaking, there is almost no difference between artificial intelligence and augmented intelligence.
 The key outcome from whichever model or terminology is to leverage technology to augment human intelligence and productivity.
 Simple, right?
-Well it could’ve been, but it is not that simple because the biggest challenge that faces any growing technology is application.
-In other words, connecting the technology’s concept with the real world.
+Well, it could’ve been, but it is not that simple because the biggest challenge that faces any growing technology is its application.
+In other words, connecting

 Let’s actually look at the problems we are seeing with the AI market today and and aim to solve them in order to bring the positive outcomes I mentioned above.

 Our aim here is to positively critique the market in order to ensure that we, the AI community, collectively deliver the positive change that we all aim to achieve.
 However, we believe that 2019 will be the year where AI weaknesses and overhyped promises will be exposed.
 We have already seen reports emerging highlighting underdelivered promises in major projects.
 One such report from MIT Technology Review pinpoints this very issue with IBM Watson.